ashlilies/nyaabot/README.md

 set up DB_URL with a JDBC connection string, DB_USER and DB_PASSWORD environment variables with the database credentials respectively.

-Then run nyaabot.sql to generate the schema and tables.
+Then run nyaabot.sql to generate the schema and tables (tested on MySQL only).

 To enable developer (bot owner) commands, set environment variable BOT_OWNER to your user ID.
 Then access the menu with ```!dev```.